Youth Criminal Justice Act: Appointment of counsel

 The delivery of legal counsel has two primary models: Judicare and Staff delivery model text to display.
 In judicare delivery model, lawyers in private practice are issued certificates to provide legal aid to clients.
 In the staff lawyer system, the service is provided by lawyers that are employed directly by the legal aid plan.
 The proportion of Young offender legal aid is equally divided between the two.
 Section 25 of the Act outlines the young individual's right to counsel, which was amended from the Charter of Human Rights and Freedoms.
 The aim is to protect the youth's right to counsel in all stages of the youth justice process and ensure the individual understands the justice process.
 According to the Act section 25 (4): If the young individual is unable to obtain legal assistance or no legal aid program is available, the young offender is able to request counsel.
 The counsel to represent the young individual is to be appointed by the Attorney General according to the section 25(5) of the Youth Justice Act.
-For example, if the young individual is unable to afford a lawyer, he or she may request legal aid.
+For example, a young individual may request legal aid if unable to afford a lawyer.
 If eligible, a lawyer will be appointed by the attorney general.

 Assistance by adult

 The Canadian Charter of rights and freedoms and the Act both hold the right to legal representation for youth.
 The purpose is to provide extensive opportunity for legal advocacy and advice prior to and during the court process.
-However, when a young person is not represented by counsel at trial or at a hearing, the justice presiding over the case or the youth justice court may allow youth to be assisted by an adult at the request of the young person For this to occur, the youth court of justice or the review board must find an adult who is deemed to be suitable in assisting the young person.
+However, when a young person is not represented by counsel at trial or at a hearing, the justice presiding over the case or the youth justice court may allow youth to be assisted by an adult at the request of the young person.
+For this to occur, the youth court of justice or the review board must find an adult who is deemed to be suitable in assisting the young person.
 This right is given to make the process for the young person easier, as the young person can obtain adult assistance from someone that they are more familiar with.
 Despite the fact that section 25(7) does not specify specific requirements for the ideal suitable adult, this tends to be assessed on a case-by-case basis to the specific needs of the young person.